Teaching and Education Volunteer Program in Argentina - Cordoba

-Single or double private bedrooms can also be requested at an additional cost of US$70 (approximately CA$94) per week, to be paid to our local team in Córdoba and needs to be arranged prior to arrival.
-If you would like additional nights of accommodation before or after your program duration, this costs US$20 (approximately CA$27) per night, which can be paid to our local staff and should be arranged prior to your arrival.
+A single or double private bedroom (without private bathroom) can also be requested at an additional cost of $70 per week, to be paid to our local team in Córdoba and needs to be arranged prior to arrival.
+If you would like additional nights of accommodation before or after your program duration, this costs US$30 (approximately CA$43) per night, which can be paid to our local staff and should be arranged prior to your arrival.

 Breakfast and dinner are served each day at the volunteer accommodation.
 Volunteers can buy lunch from the restaurants, bars and food deliveries within a 5-10 minute walk from the volunteer house.

 If you have any special dietary requirements, please let us know ahead of time so that we can make arrangements for you.
 Remember that you should be flexible and open to trying new foods and we will do our best to see that you are well taken care of.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.

 |3 weeks||CA$1039 Equivalent to CA$50/day|